Updated: March 16, 2021

 Lastly, because my money is no longer growing at a rate that I expected, I’ll then evaluate my financial goal.
 I’d try to determine how much additional cash I’d need to earn to eventually reach my target amount.

-These are financial goals that’s happening within 2 years or less.
+These are financial goals that are happening within 2 years or less.
 My money would definitely be in a low-risk investment like a time-deposit or money-market fund for these goals.

 It’s rare for these low-risk investments to be significantly affected by economic downtrends.
 For the most part, you’ll just see them growing less or simply going sideways.